Savannah Dock Collapse Faces Additional Lawsuits

 Master Firefighter Michael Curry collapsed at the scene from an unrelated medical condition while he was attempting to help stranded passengers.
 The 13-year fire department veteran was taken to Memorial University Medical Center where he later died.

-The lawsuit said “CAT also had the exclusive responsibility to maintain those structures and vessels in a safe working condition at all times, and to employ extraordinary diligence in discharging that responsibility,” according to WTOC News.
+The lawsuit alleges, “CAT also had the exclusive responsibility to maintain those structures and vessels in a safe working condition at all times, and to employ extraordinary diligence in discharging that responsibility,” according to WTOC News.
 It also said, “CAT has acted in bad faith, has been stubbornly litigious and has caused the plaintiffs unnecessary trouble and expenses.”

 Ante litem notices were also submitted by attorney Brent Savage on behalf of Julie Potts.
 Savage is seeking $250,000 for several injuries suffered by Potts and damage to her property during the collapse.